 High Fat Diet WINS!September 08, 2014

 WWW.
-What will work for me.
+What will work for me?
 I just had three eggs and a sausage made in butter for breakfast.
-I won’t be hungry till lunch time.
+I won’t be hungry till lunchtime.
 It was yummy.
-And my Framinghan score just got better by doing that.
+And my Framingham score just got better by doing that.
 Lunch…..hmm, a burger with no bun?
 And no fries!

 - Eating a high fat diet will make you fat.
 T or F Answer: This is a trick question.
 If you eat high fat and high carb, you will get fat because of your response to the carbs and subsequent turning on of insulin, which will make you store both the fat and the carbs.
 But if you lower your carbs, and eat fat, you feel full.

 - If you want to lose weight, you will lose more with a low fat diet.
 T or F Answer: False.
 Go back and read this study.
 Backward.
 You lose weight much better with low carb